DREL10000/DREL10000/README.md

 I'm a passionate **Software Engineer** with experience in **Full-Stack development**.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

 - 🌱 Currently learning: **Advanced Front End Development at ALX**
-- 🔭 Working on: **StayEase** - A booking management system for properties
+- 🔭 Working on: **Terra Action Form** - A social media / crowdfunding platform
 - 🌍 Languages: **English, French**
 - 📫 How to reach me: **variabledev1@gmail.com**
 - ⚡ Fun fact: **When I was 16 years old, my dream was to play in the NBA**